jo-m/trainbot/README.md

 1. There are no large fast brightness changes.
 1. Trains have a given min and max speed.
 1. We are looking at the tracks more or less perpendicularly in the chosen image crop region.
-1. Trains are coming from one direction at a time, crossings are not yet handled properly.
+1. Trains are coming from one direction at a time, crossings are not handled properly.
 1. Trains have a constant acceleration (might be 0) and do not stop and turn around while in front of the camera.

 ## Build system